LouisGameDev/runelite-custom-emoji/README.md

 ## Getting Started

 The plugin does not come with built-in emojis.
-You can either:
+You have a few options:
 - Use the built-in GitHub downloader to fetch emoji packs directly (see [GitHub Integration](#-github-integration) below)
-- Download an emoji starter pack from [the emoji repository](https://github.com/TheLouisHong/custom-emoji-repository/)
+- Manually download from a known repository on github and install to your emojis folder

+Known repositories:
+- [Starter pack](https://github.com/TheLouisHong/custom-emoji-repository/) - Has a good baseline of commonly used static emoji.
+- [Mooncord Emoji](https://github.com/cman85/mooncord-emojis/) - Has a ton of (1000+) emoji both animated and static.
+Great option if you aren't picky about what emoji you want to see.

 ## Features